TimiLin01/Newton-Raphson-method/README.md

 # Newton-Raphson method
 This is a project for Mathematical Concepts Visualisation.
+To understand Newton's method.

 There are 4 java files: